-After receiving a report or complaint of Sexual Misconduct, reasonable interim protective measures/accommodations may be offered or requested, whether or not law enforcement is contacted.
-The College will also implement interim or protective action for both parties during an investigation, or when requested by the victim (when reasonably available).
+After receiving a report or complaint of Sexual Harassment, reasonable interim protective measures/accommodations may be offered or requested, whether or not law enforcement is contacted.
+The College will also implement interim or protective action for both parties during an investigation, or when requested by the complainant (when reasonably available).
 Such protective measures/accommodations may include:

-The College will keep any protective measures/accommodations confidential, to the extent confidentiality does not impair the College’s ability to provide the measures.
+The College will keep any protective measures confidential, to the extent confidentiality does not impair the College’s ability to provide the measures.

 Individuals may also pursue other civil or criminal no-contact/ protective orders through the court system.
 Additional information regarding such legal protections can be obtained through the Family Crisis Center in Sioux Center, Iowa, or the Clerk of Court of the Iowa District Court for Sioux County in Orange City, Iowa, or another court in your county of residence.